databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 </p>

 By default Kryo Serialization is not enabled.
-In this exercise we will walk through the process of enabling Kyro Serialization for the spark shell.
+In this exercise we will walk through the process of enabling Kryo Serialization for the spark shell.
 First exit the current Spark Shell (either type exit or ctrl-c).

-Open a text editor (e.g., the one true editor emacs or vim) and add the following to `/root/spark/conf/spark-env.sh`:
+Open a text editor (e.g., the one true editor emacs or vim) and add the following to `spark/conf/spark-env.sh`:

 <pre class="prettyprint lang-bsh">
 SPARK_JAVA_OPTS+='